Fatigue-PINN: Physics-Informed Fatigue-Driven Motion Modulation and Synthesis

 Furthermore, our end-to-end Fatigue-PINN framework can be utilized to both facilitate the work of animators and aid biomedical engineers with investigating the effects of externally perceived fatigue on posture and movements.
-By simply providing a motion sequence (i.e. a sequence of joint angles), the fatigued movement at a specified level of fatigue, is synthesized.
+By simply providing a motion sequence (i.e. a sequence of joint angles), the fatigued movement at a specified level of fatigue is synthesized.
 Fatigue-PINN does not require direct input of joint torques for fatigue incorporation, as it can convert joint angles into torques and vice versa.
 The latter enables the seamless integration into motion synthesis pipelines that operate on joint angles.

 A limitation of our work is that even though the prediction metrics of the Fatigue-PINN framework indicate a good accuracy in closed-type movements, i.e. object manipulation or multi-contact motions, this is not reflected in the animation results of such motions, with motion artifacts being present, mostly in the end effectors.
 More specifically, we evaluated the Fatigue-PINN framework on the "lifting a box" and "pushing a box" motion types from the Adapt Emotional Actions dataset.
 In both movements, the overall testing accuracy of Fatigue-PINN is quite high, around $92-95\%$, while the average -across motion trials- NRMSE and $R^2$ values of ID/FD models for right upper limb joint torques/angles are very close to those reported in Tables \mbox{\ref{tab3}} \& \mbox{\ref{tab4}}.
 As for the produced fatigue animation, since our framework does not support contact integration, in both box manipulation motions, the hands are misplaced, resulting in either penetrating or not touching the “ghost” of the box.
 Also, foot skating artifacts are present.